-If you have been involved in a motor vehicle accident or other incident to which a law enforcement officer responded, a police report was probably generated.
-You are entitled to receive a copy of any such report, so it is a good idea to contact the responding law enforcement agency as soon as possible after the incident.
+If you have been involved in a motor vehicle accident or another incident to which a law enforcement officer responded, a police report was probably generated.
+You are entitled to receive a copy of the police report.
+It is a good idea to contact the responding law enforcement agency as soon as possible after the incident.

 Steps to Take to Get a Copy of the Police Report

 If you know the name of the agency, locate them in the phone book or on the Internet, and call them to request a copy of the report.
 You may need to pay a small fee to cover photocopying, and the agency may require that you appear in person to pick up the report.
 Some agencies will mail a copy of the report to you at no charge.

 How Can a Police Report Help in an Injury Case?

 While a police report itself probably will not be admissible in civil court proceedings, it can go a long way toward gaining negotiation leverage in any personal injury dispute.
 For example, during informal settlement discussions with an insurance carrier or opposing counsel, you or your attorney can use the facts and conclusions found in a police report to gain an advantage on such issues as:

 - Circumstances of the incident, including the time of day, date, specific location, and weather conditions at the time.

 - Preliminary assessment of fault, especially in motor vehicle accidents.
 For example, after a car accident, a police report may contain a responding officer's observations as to which driver might have violated the state's vehicle code, or whose carelessness may have caused the accident, and the officer's summary of conversations with witnesses.